All Episodes

 That means we've caved.

-That means that we have withdrawn from the position that Iran should never have a nuclear weapon, and now our new position is not only should they, they will.
+That means that we have withdrawn from the position that Iran should never have a nuclear weapon.

-The Washington Free Beacon headline, USA caves to key Iranian demands as Nuke Deal comes together.
+The Washington Free Beacon headline, USA caves to key Iranian demands as Nuke Deal Comes Together.

 The Obama administration giving in to Iranian demands about the scope of its nuclear program as negotiators work to finalize a framework agreement in the coming days.

-This, according to sources familiar with the regime's position in the negotiations.
+This according to sources familiar with the regime's position in the negotiations.

 So in a nutshell, what we have here, the Iranians are saying that we have caved on our past demands.

-The Washington Free Beacon claims to have sources who say the U.S. has indeed caved.
+The Washington Free Beacon claims to have sources who say the U.S. has indeed caved, and especially on the issue of verification.

 You know, Reagan said trust but verify when dealing with the Soviet Union.

-Obama's position with Iran is trust, but don't verify.
+Obama's position with Iran is trust but don't verify.

 Here's an excerpt from the Washington Free Beacon story.

-U.S. negotiators are said to have given up ground on demands that Iran be forced to disclose the full range of its nuclear activities at the outset of a nuclear deal.
+U.S. negotiators are said to have given up ground on demands that Iran be forced to disclose the full range of its nuclear activities at the outset of a nuclear deal, a concession that experts say would gut the verification the Obama regime has vowed would stand as the crux of a deal with Iran.

 In other words, folks, we are going to lift all of the remaining sanctions on Iran before they even tell us about all of their nuclear sites.